vulcanize/vulcanizedb/README.md

 | who_       | character varying(66) |           | not null |                                                                                               | extended |              |             |
 | returned   | numeric               |           | not null |                                                                                               | main     |              |             |

-The addition of '_' after table names is to prevent collisions with reserved Postgres words
+The addition of '_' after table names is to prevent collisions with reserved Postgres words.

+Also notice that the contract address used for the schema name has been down-cased.

 ### composeAndExecute
 The `composeAndExecute` command is used to compose and execute over an arbitrary set of custom transformers.